mrucker/mrucker.github.io/pages/info.md

 permalink: /info/
 nav_index: 1
 ---
-Welcome and thank you for coming to my site.
+Welcome and thank you for coming

-Here you'll find a collection of things I'm interested in or working on.
+Please make yourself at home and have a look around

-Please look around and I hope you find something interesting.
+Here you'll find a collection of things I'm interested in or working on